Monday, 2 March 2020

 In this article I don’t want to get into a long discussion of the place of Israel in Bible prophecy.
 For me personally, it is a topic where I am uncertain on a number of points.
 Nevertheless, I will make a few brief comments.

-First, I think it is highly likely that the Bible prophesies a mass turning of Jews to Christ.
+First, it is surely true that the Bible prophesies a mass turning of Jews to Christ.
 In Romans 11:25-26 the apostle Paul writes:

-It is very difficult to interpret this passage in any other way than as a prophecy that Jews will turn to Christ in large numbers.
+This passage should be interpreted as a prophecy that Jews will turn to Christ in large numbers.

-Second, I prefer the view that the Bible prophesies the re-establishment of the state of Israel as something that is God’s will.
+Second, I think the Bible prophesies the re-establishment of the state of Israel as something that is God’s will.
 In Luke 21:24 the Lord Jesus predicts:

-The context of this prophecy is literal Jerusalem, and Jesus does most naturally seem to be implying that a time will come when Jews will regain sovereignty over the city and that this is the will of God.
+The context of this prophecy is events connected to literal Jerusalem, and Jesus does most naturally seem to be implying that a time will come when Jews will regain sovereignty over the city and that this is the will of God.

 Christians and non-Christian Jews are poles apart